coderefinery/git-intro/content/motivation.md

 ### Collaboration

+With version control, none of these are needed anymore (or have much simpler answers):

 - *"I will just finish my work and then you can start with your changes."*
 - *"Can you please send me the latest version?"*
 - *"Where is the latest version?"*